cov-lineages/lineages-website-old/pangolin_docs/output.md

 The most likely lineage assigned to a given sequence based on the inference engine used and the SARS-CoV-2 diversity [designated](https://github.com/cov-lineages/pango-designation).
 This assignment may be is sensitive to missing data at key sites.

 ### conflict
 In the pangoLEARN decision tree model, a given sequence gets assigned to the most likely category based on known diversity.
-If there are conflicting signals and a sequence can fit into more than one category with equal scoring, conflict will be greater than 0 and reflect the number of categories.
-If conflict is 0, this means that within the current decision tree there is one category that the sequence is most suitable for.
+If a sequence can fit into more than one category, the conflict score will be greater than 0 and reflect the number of categories the sequence could fit into.
+If the conflict score is 0, this means that within the current decision tree there is only one category that the sequence could be assigned to.

 ### ambiguity_score
-This score is a function of the quantity of missing data used in a given lineage assignment.
+This score is a function of the quantity of missing data in a sequence.
+It represents the proportion of relevant sites in a sequnece which were imputed to the reference values.
+A score of 1 indicates that no sites were imputed, while a score of 0 indicates that more sites were imputed than were not imputed.
+This score only includes sites which are used by the decision tree to classify a sequence.

 ### scorpio_call
 If a query is assigned a constellation by scorpio this call is output in this column.
 The full set of constellations searched by default can be found at [the constellations repository](https://github.com/cov-lineages/constellations).